Canada Lands Company: Indigenous relation

 CLC land is sometimes used to resolve Indigenous specific land claims.
 An example of this is the 2014 transfer of the Jericho lands in urban Vancouver to three First Nations groups (the Musqueam, Squamish, and Tsleil-Waututh nations).
-The land deal is worth 237 million Canadian dollars.
+The land deal is worth $237 million.

 As part of its joint venture with the Algonquins of Ontario, the CLC is redeveloping the site at 299 Carling Avenue.
-Canada Lands entered into a Participation Agreement with the Algonquins of Ontario for the redevelopment of the former CFB Rockcliffe in Ottawa, now known as Wateridge Village in the heart of unceded Algonquin Traditional Territory.
+Canada Lands entered into a Participation Agreement with the Algonquins of Ontario for the redevelopment of the former CFB Rockcliffe in Ottawa, now known as Wateridge Village.

+CLC is also participating in the development of Naawi-Oodena, the former Kapyong Barracks in southwest Winnipeg, and the largest urban reserve in Canada.